-Rating categories established by the SBS are the following: Standard, Potential Problem, Substandard, Doubtful, or Loss.
-Commercial credit portfolio rating classifications mainly take into account the payment capacity of the debtor, cash flow, level of compliance with obligations, rating designated by other companies in the financial system, financial position, and management quality.
-In the case of the classification of loans to small business, and consumer and mortgage loans, the rating is based on the level of compliance with credit payments, which is reflected in the delayed days and their classification in other entities of the financial system.
-The Bank on its own initiative and pursuant to a more conservative approach, has included in the automatic rating process the Commercial loan portfolio with credits up to US\$100 thousand, taking into consideration the debtor payment in arrears and the rating alignment with the Peruvian financial system.
+The loan rating categories established by the SBS are the following: Standard, Potential Problem, Substandard, Doubtful, or Loss, which are assigned according to credit history of the debtor.

+In the case of wholesale banking, the Bank and CrediScotia Financiera S.A. mainly consider payment capacity of the debtor, cash flow, level of compliance with obligations, rating designated by other companies in the financial system, financial position, and management quality.
+In the case of the classification of retail banking, the rating is based mainly on the level of compliance with credit payments, which is reflected in the days delinquent and their classification in other financial system entities.
+The Bank on its own initiative and pursuant to a more conservative approach, has included in the automatic rating process the no retail debtors loan portfolio with credits up to US\$100 thousand, taking into consideration the debtor payment in arrears and the rating alignment with the Peruvian financial system.